AnGabrio/missingHE/README.md

 Missing Outcome Data in Health Economic Evaluation
 --------------------------------------------------

-Contains a suite of functions to handle missing individual-level effectiveness and cost outcomes (e.g. from a trial) in economic evaluations under a range of alternative assumptions about the missing data mechanisms.
-Estimation of the key parameters of interest and imputation of the missing data are carried out through Markov Chain Monte Carlo (MCMC) methods and a set of pre-defined Bayesian parametric models.
-In addition, missingHE provides a set of specialised functions to assess model convergence, fit to the data, plotting of observed and imputed data, and compute different measures to summarise the cost-effectiveness results.
+Contains a suite of functions for health economic evaluations with missing outcome data.
+The package can fit different types of statistical models under a fully Bayesian approach using Markov Chain Monte Carlo (MCMC) methods.
+Three classes of models can be fitted under a variety of missing data assumptions: selection models, pattern mixture models and hurdle models.
+In addition to model fitting, `missingHE` provides a set of specialised functions to assess model convergence and summarise the statistical and economic results using different types of measures and graphs.

 Installation
 ------------